-From 1964 until 1966 some Japanese Skippers were available in “Dressed Doll Boxes”.
+From 1964 until 1966 Japanese Skippers were also available in “Dressed Doll Boxes”.
 The dolls in these boxes usually came with tan skin (doll markings: Skipper © 1963 Mattel, Inc.) and with some (maybe all) of the regular outfits available for Skipper in the first two years.
 You can find a few pink skin Japanese Dressed Dolls (doll markings: © 1963 Mattel, Inc.) wearing outfits available in 1966 (like, for example: Dream Time).
-In addition, also a dressed doll box with a blonde tan Skipper wearing a kimono was availabe.
+In addition to the regular outfits, a dressed doll box with a tan Skipper wearing a kimono was availabe.
 The dressed dolls were sold for 700 Yen (regular Japanese Skippers in their red and white OSS: 600 Yen).

 The stock number 0950 and the graphics and outside appearance of a Japanese Dressed Doll Box was the same as the one of/on the regular boxes (except for the sticker on the bottom of the box with the number of the outfit enclosed), but they differed from the dressed boxes sold in the US.
 (You can find more info on the U.S. market dressed doll boxes in chapter "Straight Leg Skipper #0950 ...").

 The boxes came with liners.
 Unlike the US version dressed dolls, the dolls were not sewn into the boxes.
 The booklet enclosed was made for the Japanese market.
 The bottom of the wire stand that came with that box was round and black and had a gold “Skipper” print on it.

 Very rare blonde Tan Skin Japanese Skipper with brown eyebrows and original lip colour dressed in "Town Togs" - in her original Japanese dressed doll box - with liner and stand: